linor78/OFF_P5/README.md

 The program need a function 'insert_products_into_off(mydb,products)' that will insert the products into the 'off' table of the database, it will ignore any error due to duplicates during insertion.

 The program need a function 'choose_product(mydb,category)' that will get 10 products of the category and ask the user to choose one, it will ask until one is choosen.it will return the ean of the chosen product.

+The program need a 'function choose_sub(mydb,category,product_ean)' that will choose randomly a product of the same category that isn't the chosen product, with a nutrition grade equal or better.